FLUX-SE/all_docs/en_US/spat_revolution_doc/Items_Page.md

 For all items (except Snapshots) the items' page allows quick edition of:

 - **Number**: the item number order of the list.
-- **Name**: edit this field to change the name of the item
+- **Name**: edit this field to change the name of the item.
-- **Active**: define if the item is computed or not. _If the item is inactive due to license restriction, the field cannot be edited_
+- **Active**: define if the item is computed or not. _If the item is inactive due to license restriction, the field cannot be edited._

 ### Source specific parameters